SAMOS-Pipeline/SAMOS_pipeline_draft1/Readme.md

   </p>
 <figure>

-To run this step, used
+To run this step, use

 > `./OutlineSlits` LMask(1,2).db